 This page gives an overview of the Matte Shadow Render Element and how it may be used in compositing.

-The Matte Shadows Render Element shows areas where light doesn't reach.
+The Matte Shadow Render Element shows areas where light doesn't reach.
 Compare with the Raw Shadow Render Element, which gives areas of cast shadows.
-While technically not part of the Beauty render elements, the Matte Shadow Render Element can be used to lighten cast shadows by adding it to the Raw Lighting Render Element.
+While technically not part of the Beauty render elements, the Matte Shadow Render Element can be used to lighten cast shadows by adding it to the Raw Direct Lighting Render Element.
 It can also be used to assist in adding 3D elements to a background image or footage in the composite.

 The Matte Shadows Render Element is useful for changing the appearance of shadowed areas in compositing or image editing software.
 Below are examples of its use.

-Matte Shadows Render Element
+Lightened Matte Shadows Render Element